rms-consult/IDRT/IDRT.md

 This section defines terms that are used throughout this document.

 * JSON - (JavaScript Object Notation) is a lightweight format for storing and transporting data.
 This document uses many terms defined by the JSON standard, including field, array, and object. (https://www.w3schools.com/js/js_json_datatypes.asp)
+* Query Parameter - Parameter of the query string of the URL.
 * Field - In JSON, a name/value pair consists of a field name (in double quotes), followed by a colon, followed by a value. (https://www.w3schools.com/js/js_json_syntax.asp)
 * GeoJSON - GeoJSON is a format for encoding a variety of geographic data structures (https://geojson.org/).
 All geographic data use WGS84.
 * Date - Date according to ISO 8601 (http://en.wikipedia.org/wiki/ISO_8601) "2020-01-23T18:25:43.511Z"